wakeupdead/stormworks/Damen5009.md

 - Bat drain arrow always down
 - Gen shutting down and starting again - seems like water flowing in air intake during stormy weather
 - Fixed - Rework storage area on deck center
-- When I start the engine the starter keeps running and does not stop.
+- Fixed - When I start the engine the starter keeps running and does not stop.
 Makes it very loud.

 I'm proudly presenting new Damen 5009 SAR vessel developed using official Damen blueprints and scaled 1:1.